MCP Apps: Bring MCP Apps to your users!

 CopilotKit empowers developers to build frontends for their agents, especially for interactive, user-facing AI agents.
 It enables connections to logic, state, and user context, the key ingredients for a compelling agent.

-AI coding agents like Cursor and Claude Code have become ubiquitous for experienced developers and new coders.
-So, CopilotKit recognized the need to have AI coding tools easily understand, integrate, and build on top of CopilotKit.
+AI coding agents like Cursor and Claude Code have become ubiquitous among experienced developers and new coders alike.
+So, CopilotKit recognized the need to have AI coding tools that easily understand, integrate, and build on top of CopilotKit.

 Improving vibecodability would deliver: